readium/annotations/README.md

 Each annotation is uniquely identified.
 If during the import of an annotation set, one or more annotations are re-imported, the Reading System MUST offer to the user the choice to override existing annotations or abort the import of the annotation set.

 ## 4.6.
-Dealing with colors
+Dealing with colours

-This document specifies a closed set of six colors, chosen because of their large support in well-known reading systems.
+This document specifies a closed set of six colours, chosen because of their large support in well-known reading systems.
 But most existing reading apps offer a smaller set to their users.

-If an application imports annotations with a color it does not support, it should display these annotations with a neutral color.
-The recommended neutral color is grey.
+If an application imports annotations with a colour it does not support, it should display these annotations with a neutral colour.
+The recommended neutral colour is grey.

-Some applications may support colors that are not in the set defined by this specification (e.g. brown).
+Some applications may support colours that are not in the set defined by this specification (e.g. brown).
 In this case, a 1-to-1 substitution at export time is required (e.g. brown to orange).

-Note: we didn't spot applications which offer more than six annotation colors.
+Note: we didn't spot applications which offer more than six annotation colours.

 # 5. JSON Schemas